chriszarate/docker-compose-wordpress/README.md

 ## Running tests (PHPUnit)

-The tests in this example repo were generated with WP-CLI:
+The tests in this example repo were generated with WP-CLI, e.g.:

 ```sh
 docker-compose run --rm wp-cli wp scaffold plugin-tests my-plugin